 While thrushes are usually secretive birds, some will perch on a native plant called Beautyberry (Callicarpa Americana) and snack on the purple berries through the day.

 This is only a small sampling of the many birds that might be seen during fall migration.
 Since these songbirds opportunistically feed wherever they happen to find something they like, during fall migration they might be found anywhere in the county.
 Some may be found at known birding “hotspots” such as Weekiwachee Preserve, McKethan Lake, or Chinsegut Conservation Center, while others may be seen in local neighborhoods and backyards.

 Grab a pair of binoculars and watch for colorful movement wherever you are!

-Bev Hansen has been birding in Hernando County for thirty years.
-She and her husband Al are also volunteers for Florida Forest Service, where they have spent sixteen years monitoring the endangered Red-cockaded Woodpecker in the Croom Tract of the Withlacoochee State Forest.
+Bev Hansen has been birding in Hernando County for over thirty years.
+She and her husband Al are also volunteers for Florida Forest Service, where they have spent eighteen years monitoring the endangered Red-cockaded Woodpecker in the Croom Tract of the Withlacoochee State Forest.
 She is a member of the Hernando Audubon Society.